Ghioaga/AeroMinimal/README.md

 To Do List:
 - Add Color Profiles from the CC and SM install files.
 - Update all the time with the latest AeroCtl.
-- Take all feedback into consideratino regardign different models and their needs.
+- Take all feedback into consideration regarding different models and their needs.

 Thank you.